 In an effort to circumvent the disappointment, I like to look for tips from professional designers to get an idea of some of the practices they use in the “subject space” to help the room live up to its full potential.
 Today while researching some ideas on how to combine a formal dining and living room with some level of fluidity, I came across this great article by PureWow.
 In the article, they break down 5 awesome go-to’s that the Queen of Fixer Upper uses when decorating.
 To see the original article, click here.
 Otherwise, continue below to check it out! 🙂

 Not every floor plan can stomach a private office—but that’s no excuse to skip a work station altogether.
-Here, she faked one in a sunny corner using a shallow, live-edge desk and cozy leather lounge chair pushed up against a window.
+Here, she faked one in a sunny corner using a shallow, live-edge desk and a cozy leather lounge chair pushed up against a window.
 Sigh.

 In this teeny bedroom, a giant mirror gives the illusion of an airy passageway, while shallow, wall-mounted ledges and lighting free up plenty of floor space.
 The result?
 A compact—but not at all claustrophobic—boudoir.